Soala7/Hello-language/README.md

 **Guidelines:**
 *   Please ensure the code is clean and well-commented if the syntax is unusual.
 *   For esoteric languages, a brief explanation of how the code works is appreciated.
-*   Only submit code that you write yourself or have the right to share.
+*   Only submit code that you write yourself or have the right to

-## License

-This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments